 National Chocolate Day (October 28): As if we need a reason to eat more chocolate!
 Nonetheless, there’s a day dedicated to this favorite sweet.
 Restaurants could use it to appeal to diners by offering a free chocolate dessert.
 Bakeries can run a buy one, get one offer.

-Because chocolate is visual, you should encourage advertisers to create short video ads that can appear on OTT or social media to get viewers craving something sweet.
+Because chocolate is visual, advertisers can create short video ads that can appear on OTT or social media to get viewers craving something sweet.

-National First Responders Day (October 28): First responders are an essential part of any community.
+National First Responders Day (October 28): First responders are essential to any community.
 They are the front lines of emergencies and deserve appreciation.

 Any advertiser that wants to show appreciation could be a target.
 They could use the day to offer discounts to first responders or simply do a branded ad that recognizes the dedication of these individuals.